Kirk Cameron: Hurricanes Are Sent By God For 'Humility, Awe And Repentance'

 The former child actor and current star of the evangelical circuit seems to believe hurricanes such as Harvey and Irma are messages from God.

-“How should we look at two giant hurricanes coming back to back like this?” he said in a video posted on his Facebook page.
+“How should we look at two giant hurricanes coming back to back like this?”
+Cameron said in a video posted on his Facebook page.
 “Do we write them off as coincidence?
 Do we write it off as a statistical anomaly?
 Wow!
 Who would’ve thought?
 Is it just Mother Nature in a bad mood?”

 None of the above, he said.

-He also skipped meteorological explanations and cited a passage in the Old Testament Book of Job that describes storms created by God either as “punishment” or to “demonstrate his faithful love.”
+He also skipped meteorological explanations and cited a passage in the Old Testament Book of Job that describes storms created by God as either “punishment” or a means to “demonstrate his faithful love.”

 In the video, viewed more than 240,000 times, Cameron called hurricanes “a spectacular display of God’s immense power.”